datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 ### Creating a Project

 Start the program.
-(Double-click on the google-refine.exe file.
+(Double-click on the openrefine.exe file.
 Java services will start on your machine, and OpenRefine will open in your browser).

 Note the file types OpenRefine handles: TSV, CSF, *SV, Excel (.xls .xlsx), JSON, XML, RDF as XML, Google Data documents.
 Support for other formats can be added with OpenRefine extensions.